revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-- `execute()`:It can be used for any SQL statements.
-It returns the boolean value TRUE if the result is a ResultSet object and FALSE when there is no ResultSet object.
-Used for executing both Select and non-Select queries.
+- `execute()`:It can be used for any SQL statements.It returns the boolean value TRUE if the result is a ResultSet object and FALSE when there is no ResultSet object.Used for executing both Select and non-Select queries.
-- `executeQuery()`:It is used to execute SQL Select queries.
-It returns the ResultSet object which contains the data retrieved by the SELECT statement.
-Used for executing only the Select Query.
+- `executeQuery()`:It is used to execute SQL Select queries.It returns the ResultSet object which contains the data retrieved by the SELECT statement.Used for executing only the Select Query.
 - `executeUpdate()`:It is used to execute the SQL statements such as Insert or Update or Delete which will update or modify the database data.It returns an integer value which represents the number of affected rows where 0 indicates that the query returns null.It is used for executing only a non-Select query.